bioaerosol/sylva-dataportal-backend/README.md

 - count is the number of raw data files

 ### Workspace
+In short: If you'd like to download level-0 data you need to create a workspace.
 The term workspace corresponds to the SYLVA definition of workspace.
-Workspaces created by SYLVA data Portal are also called "Web Workspace".
+Workspaces created by SYLVA Data Portal are also called "Web Workspace".
 #### Workspace Creation
 **URL:** `/workspace`